 The article describes how to clone a Git repo and perform other common Git operations with Databricks Repos.
+Databricks Repos is a visual Git client that integrates with the Databricks user interface and provides access to connected repos, which are represented as Git folders in your workspace.

-If you clone a repo using the CLI through a cluster’s web terminal, the files won’t display in the Databricks UI.
+If you clone a Git repo using the CLI through a cluster’s web terminal, the files won’t display in the Databricks UI.

-You can also create a new repo in Databricks and add the remote Git repository URL later.
+You can also create a new Repo in Databricks and add the remote Git repository URL later.

 In the Git repo URL field, enter the URL for the remote repository and select your Git provider from the drop-down menu.
 Click Save.